 - CREATIVE WRITING: CRAFT AND EXPERIMENTATION 2

 Creative Conversations and other visiting speakers, which are not courses, also run through both semesters.

 These courses have been developed to:

-- and most importantly, to help you develop the discipline of regular writing by providing a stimulating workshop and tutorial environment in which writing skills can be acquired, discussed and honed.
+- help you develop the discipline of regular writing by providing a stimulating workshop and tutorial environment in which writing skills can be acquired, discussed and honed

 Your portfolio, consisting of fiction, poetry, creative non-fiction, or script-writing, is at the heart of the summative assessment.